J11an/COMP3901-Capstone-Speak-Ez-AAC/README.md

 ## Start Flask API

-Remember to always create a virtual environment and install the packages in your requirements file
+Remember to always create a virtual environment and install the packages in your requirements file.
+Remember to also copy the .env.sample to .env.

 ```bash
 $ python -m venv venv (you may need to use python3 instead)